No tears: Ramaphosa gets his COVID-19 vaccine jab

 As those first doses are part of the study, the South African taxpayer won’t be footing the bill.

-However, the 9 million doses of that vaccine secured by government will be paid for by the fiscus.
+However, the nine million doses of that vaccine secured by government will be paid for by the fiscus.

 Download the Eyewitness News app to your iOS or Android device.